jamesdesigns/Node-crud-server/README.md

 ### Update Product by id

-* "/:id/update" - Update a specific product
+* "/products/:id/update" - Update a product with the specific id

 ### Delete Product by id

-* "/:id/delete" - Delete a specific product
+* "/products/:id/delete" - Delete a product with the specific id